-The hard work begins
+The hard work begins in Brazil

 Last October, a group of international volunteers arrived in Recife, the sprawling capital of the North-East Region of Pernambuco, Brazil, to spend the next week renovating homes for 5 families in the Alto Santa Terezinha community.
 This favela was chosen by Habitat for Humanity because there are many families living in hazardous conditions, without the means of improving.
 The volunteers’ help would be vital to speed up the building process and ensure a safer and happier future for the 5 families.

 After spending Sunday adjusting to the heat, getting to know each other and working through the orientation, the volunteer team headed to bed to feel rested and ready for the first day on site.

 As Monday morning came around the volunteers piled onto the bus eager to get stuck in.
 The journey to the build site was certainly memorable; a long drive through the city, out of the modern urban landscape and into the cramped slum space.
 As the roads turned from tarmac to loose stones, it was bumpy and at times uncomfortable, but worth it for the views and the rewarding hard work ahead.